YashKumarYK/Recommender-Systems/README.md

 This is a content based recommendation system.

-The algorithm used in the project is K nearest neighbour but the cosine distance is used istead of  Euclidean Distance.
+The algorithm used in the project is K nearest neighbour but the cosine distance is used instead of  using Euclidean Distance.

 Preprocessing includes merging the datasets, modifying the columns of data, data cleaning, vectorization and stemming of the words.